Forcepoint Alternative (2026): Why Zscaler, Netskope, and Cisco Umbrella Aren't an Architectural Upgrade

 • Admin UX maturity.
 Zscaler's admin console and Nanolog Streaming Service are more refined; Forcepoint's UX still shows legacy roots in some product areas.

 • Roadmap velocity.
 Zscaler is public, well-funded, and ships fast.
-Forcepoint's PE ownership history (Raytheon, Francisco Partners, TPG) has produced a more variable release cadence.
+Forcepoint's PE ownership history has produced a more variable release cadence.

 • Pricing.
 Zscaler typically prices higher than Forcepoint at the same scope.
 Real Zscaler pricing comparison.